Why data minimization matters

 Calculating risk

 • Regulatory risks – Most jurisdictions with privacy regulations have a provision that personal information is not to be kept any longer than is necessary for the purpose it was obtained.
-Keeping personal information on your system ‘just in case’ is not a defense here and can cause significant financial penalties and reputational damage.
+Keeping any amount of personal information on your system ‘just in case’ is not a defense here and can cause significant financial penalties and reputational damage.

 Calculating cost